Skip to Content

 6. It feels better

-I was toying with the idea of placing this higher up on our pros and cons of manscaping list.
+I was toying with the idea of placing this higher up on our pros and cons of the manscaping list.

 What exactly do I mean by a statement as vague as it feels better”?